PlasticRanger

 • Melt Temp. – 200-300°C

-• Mold shrinkage is mostly present, varying between 1.5 ad 3%.
+• Mold shrinkage is primarily present, varying between 1.5 ad 3%.
 The main factors affecting shrinkage are the processing conditions, polymer physics, and the finality of the part produced.

 Extrusion molding is also well-known for processing polypropylene.
-The second best after injection molding can be utilized to manufacture products like plastic bottles, containers, household items, wires, pipes, etc.
+The second best after injection molding can be used to manufacture plastic bottles, containers, household items, wires, pipes, etc.

 • Compression Ratio: 3:1